Sven-Schepp/SaRA/README.md

 - Built on fast C++ based nodes
 - Integrable in other ROS projects

-## How does Reach-RI work?
+## How does SaRA work?
-Reach-RI is composed of a C++ based library (reach_lib) and a ROS-package (reachable_occupancy) both of which can be used independently.
+SaRA is composed of a C++ based library (reach_lib) and a ROS-package (reachable_occupancy) both of which can be used independently.
 The former is portable and can be integrated with any project that supports C++ based libraries while the latter contains reach_lib and provides further functionalities based on ROS as stated in section [Features](#features).<br>
-Reach-RI provides two general classes of occupancy models: `Articulated` and `Pedestrian` which we generally refer to as a type of `Obstacle` that robots must circumnavigate.
+SaRA provides two general classes of occupancy models: `Articulated` and `Pedestrian` which we generally refer to as a type of `Obstacle` that robots must circumnavigate.
 The `Articulated` models describe the human occupancy as a set of the occupancies of body parts or extremities.
 There exist three versions of `Articulated` models:<br>
 - `ArticulatedAccel`: A set of `BodyPart` occupancies; Uses live Cartesian **joint positions** and **velocities** with **estimated maximum acceleration** parameters per `BodyPart`
 - `ArticulatedVel`: A set of `BodyPart` occupancies; Uses live Cartesian **joint positions** and **estimated maximum velocity** parameters per `BodyPart`
 - `ArticulatedPos`: A set of `Extremity` occupancies; Uses live Cartesian **joint positions** as well as **estimated length** and **maximum velocity parameters** per `Extremity`